victoryang1/DAT-BOS-16/lessons/lesson-12/readme.md

         * _See notebook for data dictionary_
         * _See notebook for starter code for exercises_

-3. Does being a news site affect evergreeness?
+3. Does being a news site affect "evergreen-ness"?
 Compute or plot the percent of evergreen news sites.
-4. Does category in general affect evergreeness?
+4. Does category in general affect evergreen-ness?
 Plot the rate of evergreen sites for all Alchemy categories.
 5. How many articles are there per category?
 6. Create a feature for the title containing "recipe".
 Is the % of evergreen websites higher or lower on pages that have "recipe" in the the title?

-> **Check:** Were you able to plot the requested features?
+**Check:** Were you able to plot the requested features?
 Can you explain how you would approach this type of dataset?

 ***